 While everybody wants to hear that there is a definitive timeline for recovery from alcohol abuse, the truth is every person is different and will heal at a different rate.
 Factors that affect an alcohol recovery timeline include the length of time drinking, the amount of alcohol consumed, any mental health issues, medical history, and your home environment.

 This is why it’s imperative you have an individualized treatment plan that is designed around your unique background, history and goals.
-Recovery from alcohol involves not only physical recovery but also addressing any underlying emotional and mental health issues.
+Recovery from alcohol involves not only physical recovery but also addressing any underlying emotional and mental health issues (such as PTSD).

 What to Expect in the First Year of Alcohol Recovery

 Depression is very common during the first few weeks of treatment.
 As your body weans itself off of alcohol, your brain is also adjusting; Alcohol abuse lowers the number of neurotransmitters in your brain making you more prone to depression or anxiety.
 As your brain recovers over time, most people find that depression improves.
 Most alcohol rehab centers suggest a minimum stay of 30 days to stabilize your body.

 This is the stage where you work on developing healthy habits and attending regular group or one-on-one therapy sessions.
 You may make a nutrition plan with a dietitian to get your body back in shape, make an exercise plan, or look into re-entering the workforce.